 If you are apart of your local homeschool co-op keep up to date with events they plan to host.
 Often coops will hold a used curriculum buy, sell, trade event or offer an online forum for this.
-These events are a lot of fun and worth taking the time to visit.
+These events are a lot of fun and worth taking the time to visit when you are looking to buy used curriculum.
 You never know what treasures you will find.

 Tips for shopping for Used Homeschool Curriculum

 When shopping online don’t be afraid to ask questions.
 You have the right to know: